 Dry Air requires Option TE-1013 as a prerequisite.
-TE-1014 consists of the Heatless Desiccant Air Drier mounted on the 101H-F caster base.
-TE-0017 has the air drier mounted on its own caster base for use with the 101H-B. Connect the hose from the Air Drier to the PURGE INLET fitting on the rear panel.
+TE-0017 consists of the Heatless Desiccant Air Drier mounted on its own caster base.
+Connect the hose from the Air Drier to the PURGE INLET fitting on the rear panel.
 Connect the power plug from Air Direr to DRY AIR POWER receptacle on the rear panel.
 Twist the power plug clockwise to lock it.
 Connect a supply of compressed air to the 3/8-inch FPT shutoff valve on the Air Drier system.
 This system requires a 5 cfm supply air flow rate at 100 psig (175 psig max).